 I grew up in the very “preppy” town of Duxbury, Massachusetts.
 We were so preppy, in fact, that we got a mention in the 1980 Official Preppy Handbook.
-The thing I really came away with was that being a real "preppy" was something innate.
+The thing I really came away with was that being a real preppy was something innate.
 There were those born to the preppy life who were never particularly comfortable there and others who became preppy and fit right in.

 I asked Scot Meacham Wood, of SMW Design, a Southern boy currently living in San Francisco, his take on modern prep.
 Known for his great collection of plaid blazers, Wood is the embodiment of casual preppy chic.
-When asked about preppy fashion, Wood says it’s all about cut and fit.
-"This current 'preppy movement' is much more body conscious than the one I remember from the 80’s.
-This current trend is also a bit more 'weathered,'" he said.
-"The clothing has more of a sense of history.
-Many people find the tattered oxford shirts and patch-covered jeans to be more of a pastiche.
+When asked about preppy fashion, Wood says it’s all about cut and fit: "This current preppy movement is much more body conscious than the one I remember from the 80s.
+This current trend is also a bit more 'weathered.'
+The clothing has a sense of history.
+Many people find the tattered oxford shirts and patch-covered jeans to be a pastiche.
 Luckily for me, I still have all the oxford shirts from my college years - so the tatters are legitimate."

 In the wrong hands, preppy style becomes a cliché, almost a uniform.
-Red trousers: check; Top Siders: check; sailboats: check, check.
+Red trousers: check; Top-Siders: check; sailboats: check, check.
 But these things only scratch the surface.
 Decking your home in sailboat motifs and brown leather furniture (the interiors version of the uniform) doesn’t truly capture the breezy essence of the preppy lifestyle.
 In addition to Ralph Lauren and Lily Pulitzer lines mentioned above, here is a list of 5 must-have items that capture the essence of the preppy home.

-- Breezy bedding from Pine Cone Hill’s Cape Calm collection
+- Breezy bedding from Pine Cone Hill.

 - Brightly lacquered Chinese Chippendale chairs.
 Classic design style meets pretty exuberance.

-Furnishings should be sturdy and comfortable, they should hold up to lots of use and sandy feet, and should become even more comfortable over time.
+Furnishings should be sturdy and comfortable, hold up to lots of use and sandy feet, and become even more comfortable over time.
 Nothing should be too modern, too dark or too neon.
 It’s a careful yet casual mixing of ingredients, of things you love and find comfortable, that really captures the essence of a preppy lifestyle.